Experience

 2021 – 2022

-Six-month internship covering service, kitchen, and F&B management.
-Developed a strong foundation in fine dining standards.
+Six-month internship covering an F&B management internship.
+Developed a strong foundation in operating and management standards.
 Mentored by the sommelier through daily blind tastings, which sparked a deep interest in wine.
-Learned precision and excellence in food preparation under the head chef, and everything about perfection in service.
+Learned precision and excellence in service under the F&B Manager, and everything about perfection in operations.

 Boutique Hotel, Mahahual, Mexico — All-Round Hospitality Role